 Ethiopia: As of 31 October, approximately 166,200 Eritrean refugees were registered in camps, down from 169,655 in April.
 Tigray region is hosting more than 11,000 Eritreans. ??
 The decrease is due to a verification exercise of the location of Eritrean refugees, which has revealed significant movement from camps to urban areas.
-A total of 73,078 Eritreans live in urban areas and are therefore not considered refugees.??
+As of May more than 73,000 Eritreans live in urban areas and are therefore not considered refugees.??
 The number of Eritrean refugee arrivals spiked from November 2016 to April with over 7,000 new refugees.??
 Over 4,500 Eritrean refugees crossed the border during the first weeks of the year.
 39% of new arrivals are children, of whom 14% were identified as unaccompanied or separated.
 150–200 Eritreans reportedly arrive daily at the Endabaguna screening centre in Tigray region.?
 The increase may be attributable to the introduction of a tax on each head of livestock in Eritrea?
 These refugees are mainly settled in four camps in the northern Tigray and Afar regions.??
 An estimated 300 to 400 unaccompanied minors arrive in the Tigray camps each month, and around 200 depart the camps each month to other parts of Ethiopia.?

 Sudan: Sudan reportedly hosts over 108,000 Eritrean refugees.?
 Approximately one third of the Eritreans whom the UNHCR records crossing into Sudan register as refugees.?
 Forced returns are regular and still reported in November.???

 Uganda: As of 31 May, Uganda hosts 12,654 Eritrean refugees, compared to 11,864 at the end of 2016.?

 Kenya: As of 31 October, Kenya hosts 1,347 Eritrean refugees compared to 1,590 at the end of 2016.?